rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 ![](/assets/images/tisc2023/Pasted image 20231002202731.png)

-It looks like the first step is to submit some details via the first link, which points to `https://61lxjmt991.execute-api.ap-southeast-1.amazonaws.com/development/generate`.
-Upon clicking on it, the browser shows 2 different URLs:
+It looked like the first step was to submit some details via the first link, which pointed to `https://61lxjmt991.execute-api.ap-southeast-1.amazonaws.com/development/generate`.
+Upon clicking on it, the browser showed 2 different URLs:

 ![](/assets/images/tisc2023/Pasted image 20231002202815.png)

-The `csr` link seems like a link for a certificate signing request (CSR), whereas the `crt` seems like a link for a certificate (CRT).
-However, upon clicking either links, the browser is met with errors:
+The `csr` link seemed like a link for a certificate signing request (CSR), whereas the `crt` seemed like a link for a certificate (CRT).
+However, upon clicking on either links, the browser was met with errors:

 `csr` link:
 ![](/assets/images/tisc2023/Pasted image 20231002202841.png)